othercodes/connect-processors-toolkit/README.md

     def process_asset_purchase_request(self, request):
         self.logger.info(f"Purchase request with id {request['id']}")

-        # this will make a new instance of HTTPServiceClient using
+        # this will make a new instance of HTTPServiceClient
-        # the configuration to load api_key and api_url
+        # using the configuration to load api_key and api_url
-        api = self.make(HTTPServiceClient)
+        api = self.container.get(HTTPServiceClient)

         return ProcessingResponse.done()

     def process_asset_change_request(self, request):
         self.logger.info(f"Change request with id {request['id']}")
         return ProcessingResponse.done()
 ```

 If the complexity increases you may want to define custom mapping of dependencies, in this case you can configure a